-g.
-Ensure Physical Security of the Office
+(g) Ensure Physical Security of the Office

 Policies should provide for physical security of the LSP's office, including when doors should be locked and who has access to main entrances, offices, conference rooms, storage rooms, and other office locations.
 For example, a policy might specify that office locations that contain confidential information, whether desk drawers, file cabinets, or file rooms, be locked when not in use, and access should be limited to people who need access.
+Data on workstations and servers should be encrypted at rest to protect against physical theft.
+Servers, which typically contain a high concentration of confidential information, should be in a dedicated storage room (or at least a locked cabinet that is physically secured in place in a nonpublic and locked office area).
 A slightly more elaborate plan may require that all access to areas containing confidential information should be tracked, perhaps through sign-in sheets or, more elaborately, through electronic verification such as keycards.
 An even greater level of security might require that servers or records storage areas should have especially limited employee access, perhaps deploying security cameras inside and outside these areas, or an intrusion alert system.
 Biometric checkpoints may be warranted in some special circumstances.